Note - as of Tradebox v1.0.80725.0 the Accounts tab shown in this video has been relabelled as the Sage 50 tab.

 Matching to Sage Customer

 Auto Match to Existing Sage Customer: Each time Tradebox downloads a new order, it can search through your existing Sage accounts and look for a matching customer.
-This is based on email address and post code.
+This is based on email address (email 1 in Sage) and billing post code.
 If Tradebox finds a match it will automatically allocate the new sale to the existing Sage customer.
 This can potentially slow down the operation of the software.

 Manually Match/Create Sage Customer: If you have existing customers in Sage that you would like Tradebox to map to, but they are unlikely to have matching email and postcodes, you can use this option to manually select which orders go to which customer account in Sage.
 These relationships will then be remembered for future orders.
 Note that this will cause the first order by each new online customer to go into Query status in Tradebox and not post to Sage until it is actioned by a user.
 To match a customer, once the order has downloaded, go to Logs > Issues > Customer Validation.